jocelynpender/jocelynpender.github.io/_pages/about.md

   - /about.html
 ---

-I am a **Biodiversity Data Scientist** living in Ottawa, Ontario, Canada.
+I am a Biodiversity Data Scientist living in Ottawa, Ontario, Canada.

-Currently, I work at the Atlantic Canada Conservation Data Centre as a Conservation Data Analyst.
-I am interested in how data science can support the **preservation of biodiversity**.
+Currently, I work at the [Atlantic Canada Conservation Data Centre](http://accdc.com/) as a Conservation Data Analyst.
+I am interested in how data science can support the preservation of biodiversity.

-I spend a lot of time volunteering with **Girl Guides of Canada**.
+I spend a lot of time volunteering with Girl Guides of Canada.
 I enjoy using my leadership skills to empower girls.

+Recently, I was selected to participate in the [2021 Dr. Roberta Bondar Career Development Program](https://www.wct-fct.com/en/programs/dr-roberta-bondar-stem-career-development-program).